ManticoreGamesInc/platform-documentation/src/api/ability.md

 Abilities are CoreObjects that can be added to Players and guide the Player's animation in sync with the Ability's state machine.
 Spawn an Ability with `World.SpawnAsset()` or add an Ability as a child of an Equipment/Weapon to have it be assigned to the Player automatically when that item is equipped.

 Abilities can be activated by association with an Action Binding.
-Their internal state machine flows through the phases: Ready, Cast, Execute, Recovery and Cooldown.
+Their internal state machine flows through the phases: Ready, Cast, Execute, Recovery, and Cooldown.
 An Ability begins in the Ready state and transitions to Cast when its Binding (for example Left mouse click) is activated by the owning player.
 It then automatically flows from Cast to Execute, then Recovery and finally Cooldown.
 At each of these state transitions it fires a corresponding event.

 Only one ability can be active at a time.
 By default, activating an ability will interrupt the currently active ability.
 The `canBePrevented` and `preventsOtherAbilities` properties can be used to customize interruption rules for competing abilities.